 Remove extra bucket copies

-To remove all extra bucket copies from the cluster (or from one index on the cluster), run this command from the master:
+To remove all extra bucket copies from the cluster (or from one index on the cluster), run this command from the manager:

 splunk remove excess-buckets [index-name]

 The manager determines which peers to remove the extra copies from.
 This is not configurable, and the extras will not necessarily be removed from the peer that has most recently returned to the cluster.